 The comparatives on core earnings are as follows in the table, together with my estimate for the year ended March 2016.

 My DCF value on Tencent based on free cash flows remains HK$174 per share with my sum of the parts value at HK$180 per share.

 At prevailing currency rates, my value on Naspers, which takes Tencent into account and adds my derived values on MultiChoice, Novus and other print, and Ecommerce together with the market cap of mail.ru and then subtracts debt at centre, is R1,3 trillion.
 Deducting a 20% fair value discount, to provide a cushion for error, takes this to R1,0 trillion or R2370 per share.

-If the rand had to go back to R14/$ from R15,25/$ at the time of writing, then the fair value drops from R2370 per share to R2200 per share.
+If the rand had to go back to R14/$, roughly where it was at the end of April, then the fair value drops from R2370 per share to R2200 per share.
 I am therefore keeping fair value at R2200 per share.

 Trading Buy and Portfolio Buy maintained.